Brăila: Origins

-Before 14th century, a small village existed in the place of today's Brăila, probably inhabited by fishermen and small merchants.
+Before the 14th century, a small village existed in the place of today's Brăila, probably inhabited by fishermen and small merchants.
 The village fell to the Mongols during the 1241 Mongol invasion of Europe and it was under direct control of the rulers of Argeș in mid-14th century.

-A settlement called Drinago was found in several 14th century Catalan and Castillian portolan charts (Angelino de Dalorto, 1325/1330 and Angelino Dulcert, 1339), as well as in the Book of Knowledge of All Kingdoms.
+A settlement called Drinago was found in several 14th century Catalan portolan charts (Angelino de Dalorto, 1325/1330 and Angelino Dulcert, 1339), as well as in the Book of Knowledge of All Kingdoms.
 This may have been an erroneous transcription of Brillago, a name which was later used in 15th century traveller's journals.

 In Greek documents of roughly that time, the city is referred to as Proilabum or Proilava, a Greek language adaptation of its Slavic name, Brailov.
 In German language sources, it is mentioned as Uebereyl.
 The origin and meaning of the name is unknown, but it is thought to be an anthroponym.

 The first certain document mentioning Brăila is a privilege act, given by Vladislav I of Wallachia to German merchants of Brașov, who were exempt of customs duties when they followed the road from Brașov to the Danube via Braylan.